 - A total of 6 credits of independent study (GES 9600) may be applied towards the degree.

 - A maximum of 3 credits of Professional Experience (GES 4980) may apply towards the MA degree.

-- For students starting the GES MA program fall of 2019 or later, a total of 6 graduate credits from departments / programs outside of GES are transferable.
+- For students starting the GES MA program fall of 2019 or later, a maximum of 6 graduate credits from departments / programs outside of GES are transferable.
 Courses applied to a graduate degree elsewhere (or within the CU system) cannot be transferred for MA credit.

 Grade/Performance Requirements and Student Progress Policy

 - Occasionally students lacking one of the admittance requirements may be accepted provisionally.
 Provisionally accepted students must meet requirements to move to regular status within one year and demonstrate that deficiencies have been met to the MA director.

 - Students must maintain a 3.0 GPA.
 A grade of B- in a UCCS class is the lowest grade accepted towards the degree.

 - No grade below B- is accepted for credit or transfer.

 - Students will be automatically terminated from the program if they do not receive a B- or above in GES 5010: Seminar in Geographic Research.